huajitech/cyan/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cyan's documentation!
+欢迎访问 Cyan 文档!
 ================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 10
    :caption: Contents:

-   modules
+   cyan

 Indices and tables